Spectral Independence and Local-to-Global Techniques for Optimal Mixing of Markov Chains: Optimal Mixing Time for Glauber from Spectral Independence

-Further improvements are obtained in \cite{CFYZ22,CE22} which bound the mixing time as $\leq C(\eta)n\log{n}$ instead of $C(\eta,\Delta)$ based on a stronger form of spectral independence, and hence their results potentially extend to unbounded maximum degree $\Delta$.
+This outlines the approach of \cite{CLV21} to obtain optimal mixing time bounds.
+Further improvements are obtained in \cite{CFYZ22,CE22}; these works upper bound the mixing time by $C(\eta)n\log{n}$ instead of $C(\eta,\Delta)n\log{n}$ based on a stronger form of spectral independence.
+The work of Chen, Feng, Yin, and Zhang~\cite{CFYZ22} introduce the field dynamics which is presented in~\cref{sec:critical-point}.
+In contrast, the work of Chen and Eldan~\cite{CE22} apply the framework of stochastic localization.

+\begin{proof}[Proof of \cref{entropy-marginal}] Consider the graph $G=(V,E)$ where $T\subseteq V$.
+Let $k=|T|$.
+We are running the Glauber dynamics on $T$ where for every $v\notin T$ the configuration at $v$ is fixed to $\tau(v)$.
+Let $\mu=\mu_\tau$ denote the Gibbs distribution on $T$ with fixed configuration $\tau$ outside $T$.

+From Diaconis and Saloff-Coste \cite{DiaSal96} (see the proof of Corollary A.4), we know the following inequality: